 As at the end of 2020, ATM Group owned and operated more than 1,200 liters per second of drinking water facilities through its subsidiaries operating in Banjarbaru (South Kalimantan), Sampit (East Kotawaringin, Central Kalimantan), Gresik (East Java), and Dumai (Riau).
 Apart from drinking water business, ATM Group, through its subsidiary, PT Adaro Wamco Prima (AW P) also serves Adaro Mining for slurry and water management to support the mining activities.

 ATM will continue to focus on undertaking business activities that will add value to the Adaro Group.
-To support its operations, ATM has set a target to reach a total capacity of 4,000 liters per second in the medium term, through acquisition, PPP, and B2B, while continuing to participate in selected tenders.
+To support its operations, ATM has set a target to reach a total capacity of 4,000 liters per second in the medium term, through acquisition, public private partnerships, and business to business cooperation, while continuing to participate in selected tenders.
 In addition, ATM plans to penetrate other water related businesses and implement new technology such as non-revenue water (NRW) management, waste water treatment, potable water treatment and water recycling.